Sixty Years' War: Western theater of the American Revolutionary War (1775–1783)

 The Royal Proclamation of 1763 prohibited American colonists from settling the lands acquired from France at the conclusion of the French and Indian War, but this caused resentment among the colonists and is often cited as one of the causes of the American Revolutionary War (1775–1783).
 The war spilled onto the frontier, with British military commanders in Canada working with North American Indian allies to provide a strategic diversion from the primary battles in the east coastal colonies.
-Many conflicts in this western theater would harden the animosity between the native tribal nations and the new United States.
+Many conflicts in this western theater would harden the animosity between the tribal nations and the new United States.

 At the conclusion of the war, Great Britain ceded to the new United States the Old Northwest, home of many of Britain's Indian allies, and all of the lands south to the Gulf of Mexico.
-The Treaty of Paris (1783) granted the United States jurisdiction to the Mississippi River without consulting the Native nations who lived there.
+The Treaty of Paris (1783) granted the United States jurisdiction to the Mississippi River without consulting the Indian nations who lived there.

 Northwest Indian War (1785–1795)

 Following the 1783 peace treaty with Great Britain, a nascent United States sought expansion into the Ohio Territory.
-A large confederacy of Native American nations resisted settlement and sought to establish the Ohio River as the boundary between themselves and the United States.
-After years of minor skirmishes between militias and Native Americans, the United States launched a series of punitive campaigns deep into the Great Lakes region.
+A large confederacy of Indian nations resisted settlement and sought to establish the Ohio River as the boundary between themselves and the United States.
+After years of minor skirmishes between militias and Indians, the United States launched a series of punitive campaigns deep into the Great Lakes region.
 The confederacy won overwhelming victories in 1790 and 1791, and gained support from Great Britain.
 The United States was forced to rebuild the Army and finally defeated the confederate forces at the 1794 Battle of Fallen Timbers.
 The confederation fractured, and the war officially ended with the Treaty of Greenville, which granted to the United States control over most of the modern state of contested Ohio.

-During this time period, U.S. Congress passed the Northwest Ordinance, which stated "Indians; their lands and property shall never be taken from them without their consent; and, in their property, rights, and liberty, they shall never be invaded or disturbed, unless in just and lawful wars authorized by Congress."
+During this time period, the U.S. Congress passed the Northwest Ordinance, which stated "Indians; their lands and property shall never be taken from them without their consent; and, in their property, rights, and liberty, they shall never be invaded or disturbed, unless in just and lawful wars authorized by Congress."
 Seeking to avoid another costly war, President Thomas Jefferson promoted a policy of assimilation and removal.
-This continued to foster resentment among the native nations.
+This continued to foster resentment among the Indian nations.